e18e/e18e/docs/guide/cleanup.md

 amount of technical debt along the way.

-Much of this is in the form of packages which are redundant, bloated or have since fallen out of active maintanence.
+Much of this is in the form of packages which are redundant, bloated or have since fallen out of active maintenance.

 In an attempt to clean up this up, the [ecosystem-cleanup effort](https://github.com/43081j/ecosystem-cleanup) has